Today's Office of Marketing and Communications has been known by several names in Benedictine University's history.

 Mercy is the chief communications officer and oversees all areas of marketing and communications for Benedictine University.
 She is also the University spokesperson.

-Pina manages the operations of the Office of Marketing and Communications.
+Kathy supports the operations of the Office of Marketing and Communications and assists the MarCom staff.

 Jody coordinates the project details for work produced by the Office of Marketing and Communications.